Inheritance Law

 - Third degree: Grandparents and their descendants,

-- In absence of all above, the state.
+- In the absence of all the above, the state.

-The spouse, as heir, shares with other heirs; the share varies based on which heirs share.
+The spouse shares as a co-heir with other heirs; the spousal share varies depending on which other heirs are present.

 2. Reserved Share (Mahfuz Hisse)

-Under Turkish law, reserved-share heirs exist: children, spouse, and under specific conditions parents have reserved shares.
-This share cannot be reduced even by will; otherwise, reduction lawsuit is filed to protect the reserved share.
+Under Turkish law, certain heirs hold reserved shares: children, the spouse, and — under specific conditions — parents.
+A reserved share cannot be reduced even by will; if it is infringed, a reduction lawsuit can be filed to protect it.

 3. Will

-The deceased may, beyond reserved shares, freely distribute the inheritance through a will.
-For a will to be valid under Turkish law:
+The deceased may, within the limits of reserved shares, freely distribute the remainder of the estate through a will.
+For a will to be valid under Turkish law, the following are required:

-- It must be drawn up in one of forms — handwritten will, official will, or oral will,
+- It must be drawn up in one of the recognised forms — handwritten will, official will, or oral will,

-- Is recognised as formally valid if formally drawn up under foreign law,
+- Is recognised as formally valid if it was drawn up in compliance with foreign law,

-- Content must not be contrary to Turkish public order,
+- Must not produce outcomes contrary to Turkish public order,

-- For application, one of recognition or certificate of inheritance processes in Turkey must be conducted.
+- Requires either a recognition process or a certificate of inheritance process in Turkey before it can be applied.

-The effect of foreign will on Turkish real estate is limited; because Turkish law makes real estate inheritance subject to Turkish law.
+The effect of a foreign will on Turkish real estate is limited, because Turkish law subjects real estate inheritance to Turkish law.

 Certificate of Inheritance